Published Dec 16, 2021, Updated Jun 12, 2023

 - 3 cups raw pecan halves

-- ⅓ cup coconut sugar (regular sugar works too)
+- ⅓ cup coconut sugar (or cane sugar)

-- 1-2 Tablespoons fresh rosemary, finely chopped
+- 1-2 Tablespoons fresh rosemary, finely chopped (optional)

 - 2 Tablespoons egg whites, beaten until frothy

-- 11/2 teaspoon salt
+- 1 ½ teaspoon salt

 - Preheat oven to 350°F and line a large baking sheet with parchment paper.

 - Place pecans, sugar, rosemary (if using), egg whites and salt in a large bowl.
 Toss until pecans are coated.
 Spread on prepared baking sheet and place in preheated oven.
 Set timer for 15 minutes, give pecans a stir and then roast for another 10 minutes for a total of 25 minutes or until pecans are golden.
 Watch carefully because they tend to burn easily.